lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-08-31-ALEXANDRIA_finished.md

 The team has worked hard to share the knowledge we discovered.
 We have written

-- 13 journal articles, including half (3/6) of a special issue of *Experimental Mathematics*
+- 13 journal articles, including half (3 out of 6) of a special issue of *Experimental Mathematics*
 - 15 articles in conference proceedings
 - 2 refereed chapters in a [*Synthese Library* volume](https://link.springer.com/book/10.1007/978-3-030-15655-8)
 - 33 formal proof developments accepted to Isabelle’s [*Archive of Formal Proofs*](https://www.isa-afp.org)

+More are forthcoming.
 In addition, we've worked on formalisation projects with about two dozen interns and students, many of whom have gone on to do PhD research.
 We've given dozens of talks at variety of venues.
 We are open to collaboration to take our work forward.